saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 - You can't update a stack in this state
 - For nested stacks, rolling back the parent stack will attempt to roll back all the child stacks as well
 :::

+## Trouble shooting

+### Template contains custom named IAM resources

+If your template contains **custom named IAM resources**, **don't create multiple stacks reusing the same template**.
+IAM resources must be globally unique within your account.
+If you use the same template to create multiple stacks in different Regions, your stacks might share the same IAM resources, instead of each having a unique one.

+Shared resources among stacks can have unintended consequences from which you can't recover.
+For example, if you delete or update shared IAM resources in one stack, you will unintentionally modify the resources of other stacks.